AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 ![The new account interface for the Google PubSub source in the sources workflow](../../../../images/tutorials/create/google-pubsub/new.png)

 The [!DNL PubSub] source allows you to specify the type of access that you want to allow during authentication.
-You can set up your account to have root access or restrict access to a particular [!DNL PubSub] topic and subscription.
+You can set up your account to have either project-based authentication or topic and subscription-based authentication.
+Project-based authentication allows you to grant access to the root-level project in your account, while topic and subscription-based authentication allows you to restrict access to a particular [!DNL PubSub] topic and subscription.

 >[!BEGINTABS]

->[!TAB Root access]
+>[!TAB Project-based authentication]

 To create an account with access to your root [!DNL PubSub] project folder.
 Select **[!UICONTROL Google PubSub authentication credentials]** as your authentication type and provide your project ID and credentials.
 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.

 ![The new account interface for the Google PubSub source with root access selected.](../../../../images/tutorials/create/google-pubsub/root.png)

->[!TAB Scoped access]
+>[!TAB Topic and subscription-based authentication]

 To create an account with restricted access only to a particular [!DNL PubSub] topic and subscription, select **[!UICONTROL Google PubSub Scoped authentication credentials]** and then provide your credentials, topic name, and/or subscription name.
 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.